Margret Boveri: Early life

+Career

+From 1934, she worked in the Foreign Affairs section of the Berliner Tageblatt newspaper, where she was promoted by the editor, Paul Scheffer.
+Boveri later credited her success to Scheffer's mentorship, "It was due to Scheffer that I started to become a name."
+After she made a name for herself as a foreign policy expert, she started using a gender-neutral byline as Dr. M. Boveri.
+This was due to the traditional male domain of her beat.
+She noted later, "The femininity was gone.
+The readers sometimes asked whether I was the wife of Dr. M."

 From 1939 until 1943 (when the newspaper was banned) she worked as foreign correspondent for the Frankfurter Zeitung newspaper in Stockholm and New York City.
 She was awarded the War Merit Medal by the Nazi Government in 1941; she herself was never a member of the Nationalist Socialist Party.
 After the USA entered the war she was interned for a time in New York, before being returned, at her own request, to Europe.
 In May 1942 she arrived in Lisbon, where she continued her work as correspondent for the Frankfurter Zeitung.
-While in Lisbon she became acquainted with the Swiss journalist Annemarie Schwarzenbach, who was to die shortly afterwards in an accident in Switzerland.
+While in Lisbon she became acquainted with the Swiss journalist Annemarie Schwarzenbach, who died shortly afterwards in an accident in Switzerland.

 After the Frankfurter Zeitung was banned by the German government in 1943, Boveri returned to Berlin, where her apartment was destroyed in an air strike.
-She then took up work as a report writer in the German embassy in Madrid before returning to Berlin in 1944 to work as a freelance writer with the National Socialist weekly Das Reich.
+She then took up work as a report writer in the German embassy in Madrid before returning to Berlin in 1944 to work as a freelance writer with the Nazi Party weekly Das Reich.

-After the war Boveri disapproved of the division of Germany by the Allies into separate political zones, in which she was supported by Konrad Adenauer, and she maintained her opposition to the division of Germany until the 1960s.
-In 1968 she was awarded the German Critics' Prize and in 1970 the Bundesverdienstkreuz, the highest civilian honour in West Germany, for promoting understanding between East and West Germany.
+After the war, Boveri disapproved of the division of Germany by the Allies into separate political zones, in which she was supported by Konrad Adenauer, and she maintained her opposition to the division of Germany until the 1960s.
+In 1968 she was awarded the German Critics' Prize and in 1970 the Bundesverdienstkreuz, the highest civilian honor in West Germany, for promoting understanding between East and West Germany.
 Among her friends and acquaintances were Wilhelm Conrad Röntgen, Theodor Heuss, Ernst von Weizsäcker, Freya von Moltke, Ernst Jünger, Carl Schmitt, Armin Mohler, Gottfried Benn und Uwe Johnson.

 She died in Berlin in 1975.

+Personal life

+Margret cherished her identity as an unconventional woman.
+She took flying lessons.
+She also owned a personal car in which she travelled through parts of Europe that people, not only women, rarely had the opportunity to visit.
+Just before joining Berliner Tageblatt, in 1933, she drove through Morocco, Tunisia, and Algeria.
+These travels constituted her first publications.